-WELCOME TO THE INCLUSION AND EQUITY DIVISION
+WELCOME TO THE DIVISION OF INCLUSION AND EQUITY

-The Inclusion and Equity Division and GVSU define diversity as broadly as possible.
+The Division of Inclusion and Equity and GVSU define diversity as broadly as possible.
 It includes, but is not limited to, the following categories: race, ethnicity, sexual orientation, gender identity and expression, disability, age, class, religion, geographic and international.
 Diversity is the presence of difference.
 Inclusion requires genuine actions to achieve intercultural competence and a racism-free community.